Causation in Arabic and Islamic Thought

-With some exceptions, Islamic theologians see the created world as composed of atoms, which differ from one another through their possession of accidents (Dhanani 1994; Frank 1999).
-Generally speaking, they also hold that God recreates the world composed of atoms and their accidents at every moment.
-So, they consider God the immediate cause of every change.
-According to this view, God creates the atoms that comprise my skin and the paleness that belongs to them at the initial moment of their existence and at all subsequent moments in which they exist.
-If my skin retains its paleness over time, this is due to God’s sustaining its paleness.
-Likewise, if my skin reddens when exposed to sunlight, this is due to God’s creating in it a series of accidents, each a deeper shade of red than its predecessor.
+Generally speaking, Islamic theologians in the Classical period saw the created world as comprised of atoms and their accidents (Dhanani 1994; Frank 1999).
+They held that God produced this world at an initial moment, and that He reproduces it at every subsequent moment in which it exists.
+They also identified God as the immediate cause of every change in the created world.
+For example, according to their view, God created the atoms that comprise my skin, and the accidents of paleness that belongs to those atoms, at the initial moment of their existence, and he recreates them at all subsequent moments in which they exist.
+If my skin retains its paleness over a period of time, this is due to God’s continuous recreation of its paleness.
+Likewise, if my skin reddens when exposed to sunlight, this is due to God’s ceasing to recreate its paleness, and creating in it redness instead.
+(This would involve His creating a series of accidents of deepening shades of red.)

-Eighth-century Muʿtazilite theologians make an important exception to this general account: they consider humanity to have the power to produce its own actions, whether these are thoughts, volitions or bodily movements.
-They see this position as required by divine justice (Wolfson 1976; Frank 1982, 1983, 1985; Vasalou 2008).
-Suppose, for example, that I intentionally strike you and, as a result, you fall into a coma.
-In accordance with the ontology discussed above, the Muʿtazilites consider this event to involve the coming into existence of certain accidents, which include my choice (ikhtiyār) to strike you, the bodily motion of striking and your falling into a coma.
-The Muʿtazilites hold that I am the source of these accidents by appeal to divine justice: otherwise, divine reward or punishment of me on the basis of my actions would be unjust.
+Eighth-century Muʿtazilite theologians made an important exception to this general account: they claimed that human beings have the power to produce their own actions, whether these are thoughts, volitions or bodily movements.
+They saw this position as required by divine justice (Wolfson 1976; Frank 1982, 1983, 1985; Vasalou 2008).
+Suppose, for example, that I intentionally strike you and that, as a result, you fall into a coma.
+According to the ontology just described, this event involves the coming into being of several accidents, including my choice (ikhtiyār) to strike you, my bodily motion of striking, and your falling into a coma.
+According to the Muʿtazilites, I must be the source of these accidents; if I were not, divine reward or punishment of me on the basis of my actions would be unjust.

-In sum, whereas Muʿtazilite theologians appeal to divine justice to show that the circle of agents includes God and humanity, al-Ashʿarī and his followers appeal to divine omnipotence to limit agency to God alone.
-Generally speaking, Ashʿarīte theologians seem to endorse occasionalism, the view that God is the only true cause.
+In sum, whereas Muʿtazilite theologians appealed to divine justice to show that the circle of agents includes God and humanity, al-Ashʿarī and his followers appealed to divine omnipotence to limit agency to God alone.
+Broadly speaking, Ashʿarite theologians seem to endorse occasionalism, the view that God is the only true cause.
 Some interpreters, however, consider al-Ashʿarī’s claim that human beings are the subjects of temporary powers for specific actions to indicate that his position falls short of full-blown occasionalism (Frank 1966).

 The Arabic word falsafah is taken from the Greek philosophia.
 Falsafah is understood by our authors as an intellectual practice developed in Ancient Greece, which emphasizes the use of rational understanding and demonstration in the pursuit of knowledge (ʿilm).
 For them, the most important and influential of the Ancient Greek philosophers is Aristotle, whom they deem “the First Teacher”.
 Other influences include Neoplatonic thinkers, especially Proclus and Plotinus, as well as Ancient Greek commentators on Aristotle, such as Alexander of Aphrodisias.
 See the entry on Greek sources in Arabic and Islamic philosophy.